Make your own Meet Fresh Taro Ball Dessert at home! This classic Taiwanese dessert is delicious and uses only 3 ingredients to make.

 Brown Sugar Ginger Syrup

-- In a small pot, combine 5 tbsp of water, 5 tbsp of dark brown sugar, and 3 slices of fresh ginger.
+- In a small pot, combine 5 tablespoon of water, 5 tablespoon of dark brown sugar, and 3 slices of fresh ginger.
 Bring the syrup into a boil and cook until it becomes slightly thickens.
 Remove from heat and let is cool to room temperature.

 Assembly